I have four degrees:

 GNU LilyPond, a sheet music engraver:

-- Documentation Editor, 2003 – present, including one year of running the LilyPond Grand Documentation project involving over 20 people to train my replacements.
-Just after GDP finished, I stopped doing documentation for four months (just after I finished my Master’s), but I returned to this job in 2009.
+- Documentation Editor, 2003–2013, including one year of running the LilyPond Grand Documentation project involving over 20 people to train my replacements.
+Just after GDP finished, I stopped doing documentation for four months (just after I finished my Master's), but then returned to this job.

-- Project Manager, 2009 – present.
-I build the binary releases, train new volunteers, and organize anything that’s needed.
+- Project Manager, 2009 – 2013.
+I built the binary releases, trained new volunteers, and organized anything that was needed.

 - Bug Meister, 2006 – 2007.

-Marsyas, a framework for audo processing and feature extraction:
+Marsyas, a framework for audio processing and feature extraction:

 Strasheela, a constraint-based music composition system: